Amund-Fremming/tero-platform/Tasklist.md

 - [ ] Create relations where possible
 - [ ] Cascades
     - if a game is deleted, games and base and saved relations need to be deleted
+- [ ] Move cache inside this repo, add syslogs when fails
+- One endpoint to get all admin related data: stats, popup, config ??
+- [ ] Testing